frobertpixto/hand-drawn-shapes-dataset/README.md

 - Show video of classification and finding vertices in actions.

 ### Later if requested
+- Explain labelling rules for Vertices like Biggest shape that fits completely.
 - Explain pipeline
 - Add requirements.txt for Notebooks
 ---